 An understanding of what type of ventures they are looking for

 This should come early in your search.
-There is no point approaching an investor who specialises in services when you are a specialised product venture.
+There is no point approaching an investor who specializes in services when you are a specialized product venture.
 This will save you time and resources by knowing who to target.

 Knowledge of their investment criteria

 Researching previous investments can help shine a light on exactly what they look for in companies.
 If they favor attributes like a strong executive team or product design, you can know who is best suited to your venture, and what to focus on during your pitch.

 Why do Businesses Fail at Getting Series A Funding?

 Most businesses fail to achieve Series A funding, regardless of their initial angel or seed-stage rounds.
 Here are some of the main reasons for this failure.